Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Alternatively, you can also build your own themes with its own functionalities.
 Shopify uses Liquid, an open-source template language in Ruby, to create their themes.
 An extensive list of cheat sheet is provided for those who wish to build Shopify themes from scratch.

-Here are some examples of Shopify themes
+Examples of Paid Shopify themes

 Shopify theme – Pacific $180.